 The Dream: What “Mixed Reality” Might Be In The Future

 “Mixed Reality” is the new name for “Windows Holographic”, a Microsoft platform that will power a wide range of different headsets, including Microsoft’s HoloLens.
 According to Microsoft, it was renamed Mixed Reality because it includes augmented reality, virtual reality, and holographic computing.

 Augmented reality involves placing objects over the real world.
 You’ll still see the real world, but those virtual objects will appear over it—think Pokémon Go, but in a headset (and hopefully better).

 Virtual reality headsets don’t display the real world.
 Headsets like the Oculus Rift, HTC Vive, PlayStation VR, and Samsung Gear VR work like this today, offering screens that show you a virtual world without the real world being visible.

 Holographic computing involves holograms—like on the HoloLens, which Microsoft calls “the first self-contained, holographic computer”.

-Mixed Reality will be an entire application platform that apps and games of various types can use.
-You’ll likely find everything from 360-degree videos and social networking to action games and virtual tours of the real world.
-Developers can create any apps or games they like, just as they can for other platforms.
+In theory, Mixed Reality will be an entire application platform that apps and games of various types can use.
+One day you may find everything from 360-degree videos and social networking to action games and virtual tours of the real world.
+Developers would be able to create any apps or games they like, just as they can for other platforms.